The nonprofit didn’t plan. It had no policy for pay. So folks never knew What might happen one day.

 Did March come in like a lamb or lion?

-Wow, Iowa weather has been completely crazy the last few days.
-In the last week we’ve experience all four seasons: Fall, Spring, Summer, Winter.
-In just a single week!
+Wow, Iowa’s weather sure keeps it interesting!
+In the last few weeks we’ve experienced all four seasons: Fall, Spring, Summer, Winter.

 A well-drafted nonprofit policy will: